limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 ## [1] "matrix" "array"
 ```

 If you use the `cbind()` function to create a matrix, the columns in the matrix takes the names of the R objects.
-You can also change the column and row names using the `colnames()` and `rownames()` functions.
-If you want to change a specific column (or row) number, you can specify the index number in brackets.
+We can also change the column and row names using the `colnames()` and `rownames()` functions.
+If we want to change a specific column (or row) number, we can specify the index number in brackets.

 ```r